Ha-Duong-88/UFOs/README.md

 Visualizing data in a webpage makes it easier for users to view and interact with dynamically rendered data and analysis.

-Users can enter search criteria such as date, city, state, country, shape, shape, comment on the webpage.
-The search can be based on a single or multiple criteria.
-The results will be displayed in the table in the dashboard.
-If the criteria does not match, the table will be empty.

 Displayed below are images from the webpage with the search fields and the table to display the results.
+A title and concise description of the purpose of the webpage greets users when they land on the page.
+They are enticed to explore the data.

 UFO_image1.png![image](https://user-images.githubusercontent.com/80140082/120116381-bd1e2500-c13c-11eb-96c5-913f3be96171.png)

 There five different filters to choose from: the date, city, state, country and shape.
-User can input a search criteria for one or multiple filters in the search field.
+Users can input a criteria for one or multiple filters in the search field.
 Multiple search criteria is especially useful to further inspect the data.
-The HTML then displays all of the sightings that match that specific search.
+The HTML then displays all of the sightings in a table that match that specific search.
+If there is no match to the search criteria, the table will be empty.

 UFO_image2.png![image](https://user-images.githubusercontent.com/80140082/120120795-881dcc80-c154-11eb-8a3a-b39e5954b126.png)